- What’s the thing with customer journeys?

 - What kind of content does your audience tend to engage with?
 Do they read ebooks, blogs, or watch tutorials?

-When you figure out the answers to the questions above make sure to map them across the customer’s journey.
-Always connect to their intent, or lack of it.
-Here’s a template by Hubspot, where you could fill in the answers to the questions asked above.
+When you figure out the answers to the questions above, make sure to map them across the customer’s journey.
+Always connect to their intent or lack of it.
+For example, here’s a template by Hubspot, where you could fill in the answers to the questions asked above.

 After the mapping, you can create specific campaigns with specific offers (your latest ebook, a newsletter subscription, a case study, your latest sale), depending on where the buyer is in its journey.
-Avoid one-fits-all, personalization is key in order to attract the right audience, convert it, then retain it, and not lose money along the way.
+But, again, avoid one-fits-all; personalization is key to attract the right audience, convert it, retain it, and not lose money along the way.

 You can start with some assumptions on your ideal customer, then refine those ideas along the way.

 Competition analysis should be an ongoing process that will allow you to understand how the user behavior shifts, how their needs are being addressed, and how they are targeted.
 Once you have your segments ready, you need to create a customer journey map for each segment.

 This is valid for social media campaigns and all of your marketing and sales efforts.
 You can replicate this model across Google paid ads, content marketing, social media ads, outbound sales, you name it!